-In late June/early July 2020, Halifax Water, through its contractor, Landmark, will begin construction of a new water storage reservoir to better serve your community.
-The new water reservoir will be constructed at Halifax Water’s existing property on Masthead Court in Bedford.
+In late June/early July 2020, Halifax Water, through its contractor, Landmark, began construction of a new water storage reservoir to better serve your community.
+The new water reservoir is being constructed at Halifax Water’s existing property on Masthead Court in Bedford.

 Why does Halifax Water need to build a new water reservoir?

 The communities of Bedford South, Bedford West, Royale Hemlocks and Birch Cove North have experienced significant commercial and residential growth over the last 25 years.
 As a result of this development, the reservoir is required to ensure Halifax Water customers have sufficient future water service, fire protection and emergency storage capacity.

 Why build the water reservoir at this location?

 The construction of the water storage reservoir is part of previous Halifax Regional Municipality’s master plans completed for the Bedford South, Bedford West and Birch Cove North areas.
 This location was selected in the master planning studies for its elevation, which allows treated water to flow by gravity from the J.D.
 Kline (PockWock) Water Supply Plant down to this reservoir.
 This location is also a high point in the local water distribution system, which further enables gravity to be the main force that delivers water throughout the water distribution system.
 A gravity feed reduces the need for pumping and its associated costs.
 The reservoir site on Masthead Court is also the location of an existing underground water control chamber, which provides drinking water to the same communities the reservoir will serve.
 Preliminary site work for the reservoir pad was completed previously in 2001.